Looking for a case study to use with a class or group?

 - Salvage job -- short-term mission team problems during a

 - Sunday school class in decline

-- They only knew my name -- trying to plug in to a local
+- They only knew my name -- An outsider tries to plug in to a local

 - To drink or not to drink -- a teetotaler in France finds himself